Family Shooting Guide: Portrait Photography with a Retro Camera

 Without Flash (Natural Light Look)

-Pose Suggestions for Portraits
+Posing Suggestions for Portrait

-1. Capture natural moments: Smiles, surprised reactions, moments of conversation — the slight delay of the retro camera hits right in the middle of these moments.
+• Capture natural moments: Smiles, surprising reactions, moments of conversation — the retro camera's slight delay hits them right in the middle

-Light Settings
+• Light Settings

 Family Photo Day: Documenting with a Retro Camera